DallasC/kv-cache/Readme.md

 ```
 RwLock is a `tokio::sync::RwLock` this provides us thread saftey by allowing many readers to access the HashMap at once but only at most 1 writer at a time.
 What this means for performance is that all threads can read at the same time but if you need to write (add, update, delete) only one thread can access at a time.

+>Note: It uses tokio but it would be asy to replace it with `async_std` RwLock if you are using that instead of tokio for an async runtime.

 We optimize this by wrapping the `Value<V>` in a `Arc<Mutex<>>`.
 What this allows us to do is a Read Lock can now clone the arc, release the readlock, aquire a lock on the mutex and make edits.
 This means that both (reads, update) can happen by many threads at once and only (add, delete) need slow Write Locks.

 `Value<V>` is a small wrapper around a value that adds an additional expiration time.
 We allow the users to clear all expired KV's from the Map.
 We do this first by aquiring a Read Lock and scanning the table for expired values (this doesn't lock out all threads since its not a write lock).
 We collect all the expired `Keys` into a new `Vec`.
 Then once done we aquire a Write Lock and delete the items.
 This adds some memory overhead but has the advantage of not having to hold an expensive Write Lock for the whole scan.